GriffenMarler/SlackWeather/README.md

 SlackWeather allows a user to get daily weather forecast updates and critical weather incident alerts for a specific latitude and longtitude through the slack messaging system.
 Our slack bot sends out a temperature forecast once per day, and monitors for critical weather such as snow, wind speed, and UV information to allow user's to receive conveninet weather updates directly to their selected device via the slack application.

 SlackWeather is a C++ program that utilizes the cURL library (https://curl.haxx.se/libcurl/), slacking library for Slack API (https://github.com/coin-au-carre/slacking), Nlohmann Json parser (https://nlohmann.github.io/json/) and the Weatherbit IO API accessed through RapidAPI (https://rapidapi.com/weatherbit/api/weather).
+If you are confused at all about how any of these library works, please refer to our source code as well as the links above for examples and functionality.

 ## Program Configurations
 If you would like to implement this bot in your own Slack workspace, take a look at the following steps: